NimishaMR/IISc-WORK-DOCUMENTATION/DPDK DOC/EXPERIMENTS IMPLEMENTED/DPDK-HELLO-WORLD.md

-NOTE: Before executing all these make sure that you have installed all the dependencies as mentioned in the "Installations and dependencies folder"
+**NOTE: Before executing all these make sure that you have installed all the dependencies as mentioned in the "Installations and dependencies folder"**

+**RUN EVERYTHING AS ROOT FOR A SMOOTH FLOW WITHOUT ERRORS**

 1)Download the latest stable version of DPDK from this link: https://core.dpdk.org/download/